Passport to English Logo

 I don't swim.
 Neither do I.

-Present Perfect - With verbs in the present perfect you use so or neither, then have and then the subject (I).
-See the examples below.
+Present Perfect - With verbs in the present perfect, use so or neither, then a form of have (have, has), and finally the subject.
+See the following examples.

 I've finished.
 So have I.